THE NEW BOUTIQUE STANDARD

 She Was Always Worth This.
 The Industry Just Never Acted Like It.

-This is the story of why Finesse Popular exists — and why she was always the first thought.
+This is the story of why Finesse Popular exists and why she was always the first thought.
+Everything that follows exists to answer one question.
+Why does this matter to you?
+The answer was decided before you ever placed an order.

 WHERE IT BEGAN

-This is where he learned of his connection to the oppressed, although separated by water, the resourceful genius of the diaspora remained the same.
-The scraps of fabric given to the enslaved women produced sleepwear garments that eventually "influenced French European Fashion in the late 18th century."
-He learned that when wealthy white women, and eventually Marie Antoinette, adopted the simple, styles worn by enslaved women and free women of color, they started adapting it into "daywear" for themselves.
+This is where he learned of his connection, their connection.
+Although separated by water, the resourceful genius of the diaspora remained the same.
+From the scraps of fabric given to them, enslaved women produced and designed their own garments that they wore as daywear and sleepwear.
+The always-visible handmade garments caused European women to secretly envy how they created an attractive, cooler look in the warm climate.
+Eventually those garments "influenced French European fashion in the late 18th century."
+He learned that when wealthy white women, and eventually Marie Antoinette, adopted the simple styles worn by enslaved and free women of color, they started adapting them into "daywear" for themselves.
+They took the craft.
+They never gave her the honor.

-And then he came home and looked at what was being sold to the women who deserved it most.
-And found almost nothing, nothing that culturally connected on that level of incorporating quality, style, functionality, comfort, and fine tune balancing attractiveness with class.
+When he returned to the US, he looked at what was being sold to the women who deserved it most.
+He found almost nothing.
+Nothing that culturally connected on an artistic level, incorporating quality, style, functionality, comfort, and a fine-tuned balance of artistry.

-Not nothing in terms of products.
+Not nothing in terms of artistic expression.
 Nothing in terms of intention.

 No one had built this for her.
 Not really.
 Not with her proportions considered, her culture honored, her budget respected, and her quality guaranteed.
 The mass market sold her disposable fabric and called it comfort.
 The luxury market charged her $200 for silk that yellowed in three months and called it an investment.